ektormak/Lyssandra/README.md

 ## Installation ##

-This package has the following dependencies:

-* numpy
-* scipy
-* scikit-learn
-* matplotlib (optional)
-* Pillow
+Install the dependencies using:

+`pip install -r requirements.txt`

-* for LASSO problems, the Python version of SPAMS http://spams-devel.gforge.inria.fr/index.html must be installed in your system
+For LASSO problems, the Python version of SPAMS http://spams-devel.gforge.inria.fr/index.html must be installed in your system.
-* OpenBLAS (optional)

 First edit config.yml to specify the
 * workspace path, in which, the outputs of feature extraction tasks will be saved